Bounds on Linear Tur\'{a}n Number for Trees: Proof of and

 Since each $H_i$ is linear and $r$-uniform by definition, and edges of disjoint components are disjoint, we have $H$ to be linear and $r$-uniform.

 By \Cref{steinercount}, we have

-\begin{claim} Every linear $r$-tree with $k$ edges has exactly $(r-1)k+1$ vertices. \end{claim} \begin{proof} Starting with one edge, clearly it contains $r$ vertices.
-When we add a new edge in a linear $r$-tree, it intersects the existing vertex set in exactly one vertex, hence contributes precisely $r-1$ new vertices.
+\begin{claim} Every linear $r$-uniform hypertree with $k$ edges has exactly $(r-1)k+1$ vertices. \end{claim} \begin{proof} Starting with one edge, clearly it contains $r$ vertices.
+When we add a new edge in a linear $r$-uniform hypertree, it intersects the existing vertex set in exactly one vertex, hence contributes precisely $r-1$ new vertices.
 After adding $k-1$ further edges, the total vertex count is $r + (k-1)(r-1) = (r-1)k + 1$. \end{proof} Suppose there exists a $T^r_k$ in $H$, clearly it must be in some $H_i$.
 From the above claim $|V(H_i)| \geq (r-1)k +1 = \bigl((r-1)(k-1)+1\bigr) + (r-1) = t + (r-1)$.
 Thus we get a contradiction.